By-Laws

 (1) Shall have the authority to engage agents or employees in order to carry on the work of the Congregation, and to fix the duties and compensation of such persons;

-(2) Shall manage and control all facilities, real and personal, belonging to the Congregation, unless such management and control is delegated to the Congregation by these bylaws;
+(2) Shall manage and control all facilities, and property, belonging to the Congregation, unless such management and control is delegated to the Congregation by these By-Laws;

 (3) Shall have the power to create committees in addition to those created by Article VIII;